 Magnus's family had homesteaded in North Dakota after arriving from Denmark, but now Magnus had a young family of his own.
 North Dakota's harsh climate, coupled with poor economic conditions, made Magnus uneasy.
 This wasn't the life he had hoped for.

-Several years earlier, Magnus's friend Otto had packed up and moved to Western Washington.
-He occasionally wrote and Magnus was anxious for news.
+Several years earlier, Magnus's friend Otto had packed up his family and moved West.
+He occasionally wrote, and Magnus was anxious for news.
 As he opened the envelope, to his surprise, Otto had pressed a small crocus between the folds of his letter.
 Magnus held the flower in disbelief.
-The thought of a plant budding out West - when North Dakota was frozen solid - was more than he could bear.
+The thought of a plant budding out West - when North Dakota was frozen solid - was unbelievable.

 Madsen's Repair Shop Begins

-Right from the start, Magnus and his family liked Western Washington.
 For the next ten years, Magnus worked steady.
 He bought a house, saved his money, and held on to the dream of one day owning his own shop.
-After World War II ended, Magnus felt the time was right.
-So in 1946, he borrowed money and built a small wood framed building in front of his home.
+In 1946, World War II had ended, and Magnus felt the time was right.
+With borrowed money, he built a small wood-framed building in front of his home.
 It was located next to a busy road in Centralia, Washington.
-Magnus thought it was a perfect place for a shop.
-In bold letters, next to the single bay door read "Madsen's Repair Shop."
+In bold letters, next to the single-bay door, read "Madsen's Repair Shop."

 Before the shop was completely finished, work started to come in.
 Magnus was a talented mechanic and welder.
 He could fix anything with an engine, rarely turned away work, and had a reputation for being a fair man.
-Automobiles, trucks, farm equipment, and most any engine powered device was welcome at Madsen's.
-One day, a customer brought in a new motorized tool.
-That tool was a chainsaw.
-It was the first time Magnus had seen a "one-man" chainsaw.
+Automobiles, trucks, farm equipment, and any engine powered device was welcome at Madsen's.
+One day, a customer brought in a new motorized tool Magnus had not seen before; a "one-man" chainsaw.
 Magnus was impressed.
-He was sure this tool was something he could sell and service, so in 1953, he became a dealer for IEL chainsaws.
+He was sure this tool was something his other customers would find useful.
+So, in 1953, he became a dealer for IEL chainsaws.